Colt McCoy: 2006 season

-After winning out a close competition with Jevan Snead, McCoy became the 2006 starting quarterback for the University of Texas.
+McCoy was named the starting quarterback after winning out a competition with Jevan Snead.
 The season opener saw McCoy lead the Longhorns to a 56–7 victory over North Texas, throwing for three touchdowns and rushing a yard for another, while throwing no interceptions.
 He was 12–19 in passing, and ran for 27 yards to help set up a touchdown.
 In only his second pass as a college quarterback McCoy threw a 60-yard touchdown pass.
 He was the first Texas freshman quarterback to start and win a season-opening game since Bobby Layne in 1944.
 The next week, the Longhorns faced #1 Ohio State at home.
 McCoy went 19–32, 156 yards, one touchdown, and one interception while rushing four times for a total of eight yards.
 Ohio State defeated the Longhorns 24–7, ending the Longhorns 21-game winning streak.

 Following wins over Rice, Iowa State, and Sam Houston State, McCoy got his first win over a ranked team, as well as his first come-from-behind victory, when he led the Longhorns over rival Oklahoma 28–10 in the Red River Shootout.
 McCoy threw for two touchdowns in the game.

 The two touchdowns by McCoy gave him 12 touchdown passes for the season, tied for third with Longhorn passer James Brown in the list of most touchdowns by a Texas freshman.

 On October 14, 2006, McCoy threw a Texas record six touchdown passes in the win against Baylor.
 The previous record of five touchdown passes had been held by James Brown (set vs. Baylor in 1994) and Chris Simms (vs. Oklahoma State in 2001).
 On October 25, 2006, he was 9th in the nation with a quarterback rating of 165.4.

 In the 2006 Oklahoma State game McCoy threw for his 27th passing touchdown of the season, giving him sole possession of the single-season Texas record and putting him two touchdowns shy of the NCAA single season record for freshman quarterbacks (29).
 Coincidentally, this 27th pass was also for 27 yards.

-On November 4, 2006, McCoy threw his 27th touchdown pass in a win against Oklahoma State, to take sole possession of the Texas school record for most touchdowns ever thrown by a quarterback in a single season.
 During the November 11, 2006, game against Kansas State, McCoy suffered a stinger shoulder injury while rushing for a touchdown on the opening drive against Kansas State.
 Snead came in and played the remainder of the game.
 The Longhorns fell behind by as much as 21 points before Snead brought them back to within 3, finally falling in an upset by the Wildcats 45–42.
 There was speculation that Snead might be the starter for the final regular season game, because it was unknown whether McCoy would return for the Longhorns season closer against rival Texas A&M on November 24, 2006.
 However, McCoy was cleared to play the game against the Aggies.